kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 You’re done with orientation and ready to begin class.
 Week 1 Lesson will be released on Monday, February 13.

-## Who You Are (Word Cloud)

-These are the words you used to describe yourselves.
-What an awesome group!

 ---